hypergravity/astroslam/README.md

 ## SLAM

-Stellar LAbel Machine (SLAM) is a forward model to estimate stellar parameters (e.g., Teff, logg, [Fe/H] and chemical abundances).
+Stellar LAbel Machine (SLAM) is a forward model to estimate stellar labels (e.g., Teff, logg and chemical abundances).
-It is based on Support Vector Regression (SVR), which in essential is a non-parametric regression method.
+It is based on Support Vector Regression (SVR) which is a non-parametric regression method.

+For details of **SLAM**, see [Zhang et al. (2019)](https://arxiv.org/abs/1908.08677).

 ## Author